yulya3102/agda-asm/paper/Primer.md

 \citep{levine}.
 }{
-This paper presents the formalization of the described version of the dynamic linking, and answers this questions.
+This paper presents the formalization of the described version of the dynamic linking and answers this questions.
 In this simplified version of dynamic linking, we only support linking of external functions and do not support external variables.
-There are difficulties with the linking of external variables caused by use of the copy relocations.
+There are difficulties with the linking of external variables caused by the use of the copy relocations.
 More information on that can be found in
 \citep{levine}.
 }